erwindeg/eventdriven-examples/WORKSHOP.md

 Now try this yourself by making the nl.trifork.coins.ReactiveOperatorsTest.subscribeShouldCallConsumer10times test succeed!

 ## Exercise Mono map()
-The Mono map operator transforms items with a the help of a synchronous function.
+The Mono map operator transforms items with the help of a synchronous function.

 ![](img/mapForMono.svg)